13 min read

 What is a Microsoft Teams Ticketing System?

-In other words, you can manage, route, and solve requests using an application many businesses already use daily.
 While this isn’t the only Microsoft property that can host a ticketing system (SharePoint is another), a Teams ticketing system is just as intuitive and can be incredibly powerful when paired with an external ticketing automation solution.

 Anyone who uses Microsoft Teams can implement a Team ticketing system.
-For IT teams, help desks, customer service departments, and other areas that traditionally use ticketing, Teams can be a viable option for managing the ticket lifecycle.
+For IT teams, help desks, customer service departments, and other areas that traditionally use ticketing, Teams can be a viable option for man aging the ticket lifecycle.

-5 Capabilities of a Microsoft Teams Ticketing System
+7 Capabilities of a Microsoft Teams Ticketing System

 Teams has somewhat limited capabilities as a ticketing system because that’s not the original intention of the application.
 When integrated with a robust automation and ticketing tool explicitly designed for tickets, Teams has various capabilities, including the following: